-The Nissan Pathfinder has evolved substantially since 1985.
+The Nissan Pathfinder has evolved significantly since 1985.
 But with so many model years, which ones stand out?

 We’ve got you covered.
-This guide focuses on Pathfinders from 1996 to 2023, highlighting the best and worst of each generation.
+This guide focuses on Pathfinders from 1996 to 2023, emphasizing the finest and worst of each generation.

 We’ve analyzed reliability data, owner feedback, and more to help you make an informed choice.